kakwa/supybot-plugin-seloger/README.md

 This section explains how to install supybot
 (given that you already have git and the dependancies installed)

-It might be a good idea to create a dedicated user for supybot.
+It might also be a good idea to create a dedicated user for supybot.

 Here are the commands to create a supybot from scratch with this plugin: